T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * Pill is synonymous for a tab.
 A pill looks like a tab.
 * Pills are only available with mode render='bootstrap'.
 * If there is at least one pill defined, every native *FormElement* needs to be assigned to a pill or to a fieldset.
-* If there is at least one pill defined, every fieldset needs to be assigned to a pill.
+* If there is at least one pill defined, every *fieldset* needs to be assigned to a pill.
+* Pills are not 'dynamicUpdate' aware (at the moment).
+At least during form load, *modeSql* can be dynamically computed to switch the pill in show / readonly (disabled) / hidden state.

 * FormElement settings:

   * *name*: technical name, used as HTML identifier.
   * *label*: Label shown on the corresponding pill button or inside the drop-down menu.
+  * *mode*:

+    * *show*, *required*: regular mode.
+The pill will be shown.
+    * *readonly*: the pill and it's name is visible, but not clickable.
+    * *hidden*: the pill is not shown at all.

+  * *modeSql*:
   * *type*: *pill*
   * *feIdContainer*: `0`  - Pill's can't be nested.
   * *parameter*: